stephengold/Wes/README.md

 The evolution of this project is chronicled in
 [its release log][log].

-Much of the code was originally developed for the [Maud editor][maud].
+Much of the Wes code was originally developed for the [Maud editor][maud].

-The retargeting code was originally developed by Rémy Bouquet (aka "nehon") for his [Bvhretarget Project][bvhretarget].
+The retargeting code is based on [the Bvhretarget Project][bvhretarget].

 From September 2017 to January 2019, Wes was a sub-project of [the Jme3-utilities Project][utilities].